1973 Royal Nepal Airlines DHC-6 hijacking: Crew and passengers

 Three crew members and 19 passengers were on board the flight, including actress Mala Sinha.

 Hijacking

-On 10 June 1973, Nepal Rastra Bank planned to transport Indian Rupees from Arrariya, India to Kathmandu via Biratnagar.
+On 10 June 1973, Nepal Rastra Bank planned to transport Indian Rupees from Araria district (Bihar), India to Kathmandu via Biratnagar.
 It was transported to Biratnagar by land, and was supposed then go to Kathmandu by air.
 At 8:30 NPT, the 19-seater Royal Nepal Airlines Twin Otter passenger aircraft took off for Kathmandu from Biratnagar.
 The three hijackers hijacked the plane within five minutes of take-off.
 They forced the pilot to land the plane in Forbesganj, Bihar, in a grass field and took 3 million Indian rupees that belonged to the Nepalese government.